apigee/api-platform-samples/README.md

 # Getting started

-You require an Apigee Edge account.
+You require an Apigee account.
 [Sign up for a free trial account.](https://accounts.apigee.com/accounts/sign_up)

 You also require [Python](http://python.org/getit/), to use the deployment tool.